cheenyuee/Multi-modal-Sentiment-Analysis/readme.md

 | ------- | -------- | ------- | -------- | ----- |
 | Test    | unknown  | unknown | unknown  | 511   |

-If you want to re-process and re-divide the Train set and Dev set, you can simply run:
+If you want to re-process and re-divide the Train set and Dev set, you can simply run ( I run this command on Windows. make sure your computer has encoding: ANSI):

 ```shell
 python split_dataset.py --train_file ./dataset/train.json --dev_file ./dataset/dev.json --test_file ./dataset/test.json --dev_size 0.1 --random_state 6